- What is Financial Aid?

 - Additional data and forms.
 Requesting additional information may be necessary if further clarification is needed.

-These documents can be faxed to (510) 659-7309 or hand-delivered to the Financial Aid Office, Building 7, second floor on the Fremont campus during window hours (Monday - Thursday, 8:30am - 5:00pm.
-Summer hours: Monday - Wednesday, 8:30am - 1:00pm).
+These documents can be faxed to (510) 659-7309 or hand-delivered to the Financial Aid Office, Building 7, second floor on the Fremont campus during window hours (Monday - Thursday, 8:30am - 5:00pm, Friday, 8:30am - 1:00pm).
 After hours, documents can be placed in the Student Services drop box located in the lobby next to Room 7249 (Building 7, second floor, Fremont campus).

 Step 5: Notification of Financial Aid Award Letter

 After all documents are submitted, your financial aid file will be reviewed for awarding purposes.
 Once awarding is complete, an award letter will be posted on your WebAdvisor account.
 If a student is ineligible for Federal financial aid, a letter will be emailed.
-(Please ensure that your email address on our files is current.)
+(Please make sure to activate your Ohlone student email account.)
 There are two (2) major disbursement dates scheduled for each semester.

 Step 6: Direct Student Loan Program

-For students who want to apply for a Federal www.studentloans.gov Loans can only be certified if the student as completed a minimum of 6 units and has met Standard Academic Progress.
+To apply for a Federal Loan, the student must first complete 6 units at Ohlone and meet Standard Academic Progress.
 The student must also have a completed financial aid file, is not in loan default, and are not required to return federal grant funds.

 Step 7: You Must Renew for Financial Aid Each Year